-1. In Section 2.1 of the instructions, it is mentioned that banks should calculate capital requirements based on the national implementation of the Basel Framework unless stated otherwise.
-Does this include deviations from the Basel Framework if any?

-Answer: Yes.
-In some countries, supervisors may have implemented additional rules beyond the Basel Framework or may have made modifications to the framework in their national implementation, and these should be considered in the calculation of the requirements for the purposes of this exercise unless stated otherwise in the Instructions.

-2. Some of the data requested are based on standards as they will be applicable in 2023.
+- 1. In Section 2.1 of the instructions, it is mentioned that banks should calculate capital requirements based on the national implementation of the Basel Framework unless stated otherwise.
+Does this include deviations from the Basel Framework if any? - Answer: Yes.
+In some countries, supervisors may have implemented additional rules beyond the Basel Framework or may have made modifications to the framework in their national implementation, and these should be considered in the calculation of the requirements for the purposes of this exercise unless stated otherwise in the Instructions. - 2.
+Some of the data requested are based on standards as they will be applicable in 2023.
 While we are currently not yet applying IFRS 9, we will apply IFRS 9 in 2023.
-Therefore, should all 2023 data be reported on an IFRS 9 basis?

-Answer: No. All data should be provided based on accounting standards as applicable at the reporting date.

-3. How should banks fill in the reporting template that are subject to a de minimis exemption from the market risk capital requirements?

-Answer: All four cells from C48 to D49 on the "General Info" worksheet should be set to "No".

-4. How should banks report dividend amounts that have already been reserved for distribution and recognised as a liability on the balance sheet but not been paid out due to dividend payment restrictions?
+Therefore, should all 2023 data be reported on an IFRS 9 basis? - Answer: No. All data should be provided based on accounting standards as applicable at the reporting date. - 3.
+How should banks fill in the reporting template that are subject to a de minimis exemption from the market risk capital requirements? - Answer: All four cells from C48 to D49 on the "General Info" worksheet should be set to "No". - 4.
+How should banks report amounts that have already been reserved for distribution/buyback and recognised as a liability on the balance sheet but not been paid out (either due to dividend payment restrictions or because the payment/buyback takes place in the subsequent reporting period)?

 Answer: Such amounts should be reported as distributions in panel C of the "General info" worksheet at the point in time they reduce regulatory capital.
+The phrase in the instructions that reporting should take place when the accounting balance sheet is affected should be ignored.